Link Search Menu Expand Document

 • PreferredReasonMethod.SHAPLEY: Only available with Scikit-learn.
 It uses Shapley values to discriminate features.
 See this paper for more information.

 • PreferredReasonMethod.FEATURE_IMPORTANCE: Only available with Scikit-learn.
-It uses the f-importance of features to discriminate them.
+It uses the feature importance of features to discriminate them.
 See this paper for more information.

-• PreferredReasonMethod.WEIGHTS: The user defines the the weights to be used.
+• PreferredReasonMethod.WEIGHTS: The user defines the weights to be used.

 Excluded features

-Eecluding some features from explanations can be achieved using the function set_excluded_features.
-The function unset_excluded_features allows to restore the initial state (where default there is no excluded features).
+Excluding some features from explanations can be achieved using set_excluded_features.
+The function unset_excluded_features restores the initial state where no features are excluded.

-It may happen that excluded features prevent from computing explanations.
-In this case, the method that computes the explanation will return [].
+It may happen that excluded features prevent an explanation from being computed.
+In that case, the method returns [].